-If you are getting 8 hours of sleep per night your are spending 1/3rd of your life sleeping and either incorrect postural alignment or hurting your spinal position; we can't begin to tell you how many of our Georgia and Tennessee Chiropractic patients improve their Low Back Pain and Neck Pain when they use simple tips to change their sleep position for the better!!
+If you are getting 8 hours of sleep per night your are spending 1/3rd of your life sleeping and either incorrect postural alignment or hurting your spinal position; we can't begin to tell you how many of our Georgia and South Carolina Chiropractic patients improve their Low Back Pain and Neck Pain when they use simple tips to change their sleep position for the better!!
+Neck pain from sleeping out of position can also make it hard to fall asleep.

 Here are some simple tips to put you into the right sleeping position so you can begin to improve Nagging Neck Pain and Low Back Pain.